Business website technology changes fast. How do I know when it’s time to update my website?

 About the same for website design.
 Your business ages one year, but for your website it’s more like six.

-It may have been 3 years since you updated your logo.
-But the perceptive effect of three years on your website is more like 18 years.
+It may have been 3 years since you updated your website.
+But the perceptive effect of three years is far longer.
 And website designs are not wine.
 They don’t get better with age.

 The point here is one of perception.
 A business website is not only your first impression, it’s the majority of your sales message.
 Google now estimates that 70% of the typical consumer buying journey takes place online.
 By the time a prospective customer reflects on your website content, they have pretty much decided to work with you – or not to.

 The key role your website plays in lead generation and sales means it’s not a marketing tool to neglect.
 Much of the way you communicate value, evoke trust, and persuade action takes place on your website.

 If it’s clear your site is outdated you’re going to be blown-off by researching consumers who know they can easily find a better alternative.

 Again, the CMS gives you an advantage.
 With these tools, you can update your website on a regular basis, making sure your content and designs are fresh.